Peter The Great – Russian Tsar

 Despite the fact that his wife accompanied the emperor in all campaigns, he had a love affair with young Maria Cantemir, the daughter of the former Moldovan ruler, Prince Dmitry Konstantinovich.
 Maria remained the favorite of Peter the Great until the end of his life.

-It is worth mentioning the height of Peter I. Even for our contemporaries a two-meter-high man seems very high.
+It is worth mentioning the height of Russian Tsar.
+Even for our contemporaries a two-meter-high man seems very high.
 But in the time of Peter I his 203 centimeters seemed completely improbable.
 According to the annals of eyewitnesses, when the Tsar and Emperor walked through the crowd, his head towered above the sea of people.

 The official cause of his death was pneumonia, but later the doctors had strong doubts about this verdict.
 An autopsy showed a terrible inflammation of the bladder.